mmomtchev/react-native-settings/README.md

 import {StyleSheet, View} from 'react-native';
 import {NavigationContainer} from '@react-navigation/native';

-import {default as ReactNativeSettings, SettingsElement} from 'react-native-settings-screen';
+import {default as ReactNativeSettings, SettingsElement} from '@mmomtchev/react-native-settings';

 // We will store the config here const configData: Record<string, string> = {};